grindery-io/grindery-nexus-schema-v2/README.md

 # Grindery Nexus Schema Definitions
-Schema definitions for Grindery Nexus components
+Schema definitions for Grindery Nexus components.

 ## Connectors
-Schema definitions for Grindery Nexus connector apps can be found [here](connectors)
+Schema definitions for connector apps can be found [here](connectors).

 ## Workflows
-Schema definitions for Grindery Nexus workflows can be found [here](workflows)
+Schema definitions for workflows can be found [here](workflows).